pathtofile/bpf-uprobedbg/README.md

 $2 = 2
 ```

-Note that the breakpoint is triggered before `uprobed_function` returns, so `ret` is yet to be updated.
+Note that the breakpoint is triggered after `uprobed_function` has run, but before it returns, so `ret` is yet to be updated.

 # Aknowledgements